 Within the catchment areas of new MFI branches opened in areas that had previously no access to microcredit, 81 pairs of matched villages were selected.
 Within each pair, one village was randomly selected to receive microcredit services just after the branch opening, while the other received service two years later.

-The baseline survey was grouped in four waves to follow Al Amana’s timeline of branch openings between 2006 and 2007 .
-Data on socio-economic characteristics, households’ production, members’ outside work, consumption, credit, and women’s role in the household was collected among a sample of households.
+The baseline survey was grouped in four waves to follow Al Amana’s timeline of branch openings between 2006 and 2007.
+Data on socio-economic characteristics, households’ production, members’ outside work, consumption, credit, and women’s role in the household were collected among a sample of households.
 An endline survey was administered two years after Al Amana intervention started in each wave.

-By the time of the endline survey, 16% of surveyed households living in treatment villages had taken a loan from Al Amana.
-Three-fourths of those who had taken loans from Al Amana received group-liability loans, and borrowers were predominantly men.
-Households in areas where credit was offered had borrowed an average total of $117 USD from Al Amana at the endline, at an average of about $964 USD per loan.
+By the time of the endline survey, 17 percent of surveyed households living in treatment villages had taken a loan from Al Amana.
+Over three-fourths of those who had taken loans from Al Amana received group-liability loans, and borrowers were predominantly men.
+Households in areas where credit was offered had borrowed an average total of 10,571 MAD (US$1,310).

 Results and Policy Lessons:

-Al Amana program increased access to credit significantly: households were more than twice as likely to have a loan of some kind in treatment villages relative to comparison villages.
+Al Amana program increased access to credit significantly: households were 8 percentage points more likely to have a loan of some kind in treatment villages relative to comparison villages, where around one-quarter of households had loans.
 The main effect of improved access to credit was to expand the scale of existing self-employment activities of households, including both keeping livestock and agricultural activities.